 XR Interaction Toolkit

-After making the project demo at this stage, I sent it to some of the well-known experts that work in the industry and academia and asked them for feedback.
+After making the first iteration demo in summer 2020, I sent it to some of the well-known experts that work in the industry and academia and asked them for feedback.
 Here is some of the feedback that I received

 UX Design Lead for YouTube VR